aariani/GBS-preprocess-tools/README.md

-# GBSprep: a flexible all-in-one tool for pre-processing Genotyping-by-Sequencing (GBS) Illumina reads
+# GBSprep: a pipeline for pre-processing Genotyping-by-Sequencing (GBS) Illumina reads

 ## Tool for preprocessing Illumina reads generated from GBS library protocol